feilipu/yaz180/yabios/implementation_notes.md

 ## Modifying the memory model

 Based on the above, we can allow the memory model to be expanded by just 3 items.
-The `rodata_page0` contains `$003B` bytes of simple page zero code, to be replicated to each `BANKnn` during initialisation, and when a bank is reloaded.
+The `rodata_page0` contains `$003B` bytes of simple page zero code, to be replicated to each `BANK_n` during initialisation, and when a bank is reloaded.

 Then the `rodata_common1_data` and `rodata_common1_driver` can just follow each other into the space from `$F000`.
 The global stack will grow down to meet them somewhere (hopefully not too often).